Ralpho in Northumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Knoebels.

 Location.
-40° 52.734′ N, 76° 30.348′ W. Marker is in Ralpho, Pennsylvania, in Northumberland County.
-Marker is on Phoenix Lane 0.2 miles north of Knoebels Boulevard when traveling north.
+40° 52.699′ N, 76° 30.349′ W. Marker is in Ralpho, Pennsylvania, in Northumberland County.
+Marker is on Phoenix Lane 0.1 miles from Knoebels Boulevard, on the right when traveling north.
+Marker is adjacent to the Chalet gift shop in Knoebels Amusement Park.
+Google Maps pedestrian street view is available throughout the park.
 Touch for map.
-Marker is on the south side of the Novelty Shop in Knoebels Amusement Park.
 Marker is at or near this postal address: 391 Knoebels Boulevard, Elysburg PA 17824, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Knoebels Wurlitzer 165 Organ (within shouting distance of this marker); The Newest Old Covered Bridge (about 500 feet away, measured in a direct line); Swimming Hole (about 600 feet away); Grand Carousel (about 600 feet away); a different marker also named Grand Carousel (about Stein & Goldstein Carousel (about 700 feet away); 1940 Chevrolet Fire Truck (approx. 0.2 miles away); Catawissa Friends Meeting (approx. 5˝ miles away).
+At least 8 other Character Cutouts (within shouting distance of this marker); Swimming Hole (about 600 feet away, measured in a direct line); The Newest Old Covered Bridge (about 600 feet away); Grand Carousel (about 600 feet away); a different marker also named Grand Carousel (about 700 feet away); Stein & Goldstein Carousel (approx. 0.2 miles away); 1940 Chevrolet Fire Truck (approx. 0.2 miles away); Catawissa Friends Meeting (approx. 5˝ miles away).
 Touch for a list and map of all markers in Ralpho.

 More about this marker.
 The park is divided by Roaring Creek which is the county line.